Posters in China: Cultural Revolution (1966-1976)

 Most poster production was controlled by the Cultural Revolution Small Group, headed by Jiang Qing.
 As a result, most posters from this period follow "a very formulaic and tightly defined visual style".

-Artists contniued to follow the lead of the Soviet Union, with poster art centering on central figures or groups of figures.
+Artists continued to follow the lead of the Soviet Union, with poster art centering on central figures or groups of figures.
 Red was an extremely common color.
 Images were accompanied by text in bold fonts, with messages such as "'working hard', 'uniting for victory' and 'working towards the general communist goal'".
 Subject matter focused on "industrial progress, self-improvement and public health," showing scenes such as urban youth working on countryside farms.
 Figures besides Mao tended to be generic tropes of farmer, soldier, and worker, and were usually depicted with happy expressions.
 Woodcut prints became especially popular due to how quickly they could be produced and their simple yet eye-catching images.

 Typography on posters was largely "simple and unimaginative", perhaps due to technological limitations on the majority of printing presses.

 Most posters from this era are attributed to groups rather than individuals.
 Some of the posters were commissioned by New China News Agency.
-Organizations that printed posters included the Shanghai People’s Fine Arts Publishing House and Xinjiang Art Publishing House.
+Organizations that printed posters included the Shanghai People's Fine Arts Publishing House and Xinjiang Art Publishing House.

 Posters were printed extensively and made available for low costs, and people were encouraged to put posters up in their homes.
 Many were sold at New China Bookstores across the country.